SteveClement/lexalyzer/README.md

 # LexAlyzer

-LexAlyzer will analyze a youtube video, or an entire channel with all videos and make speech statistics on who talked for how long.
+LexAlyzer (lex-analyzer) will analyze a youtube video, or an entire channel with all videos and make speech statistics on who talked for how long.

 # Step 0: Install deps and get environment ready